Dog Breed Directory

 Urinary Tract Infection (UTI)

-Bacterial infection of the urinary system.
+Bacterial infection anywhere in the urinary system (bladder, urethra, kidneys).

 Symptoms:

-• Frequent urination
+• Frequent attempts to urinate

 • Accidents in house